hunterlawson/SFML_minesweeper/README.md

-C++ minesweeper clone using the SFML library
+Requires the C++ SFML library
+Project written using Visual Studio 2019